Why not try these ten compelling vegan wines?

 Mirabeau Rosé, AOP Côtes de Provence 2016, France

 Bone dry award-winning rosé, fast becoming a Provençal classic.
 Made from 60% Grenache, 35% Cinsault and 5% Syrah.
 Very stylish pink with quaffable raspberry and strawberry fruit.
 Real wine, not soda-pop.
-Look out for the forthcoming story on Mirabeau.
+Here’s all the gen about Mirabeau.
 Waitrose, £9.99

 All these ten compelling vegan wines prove that vegan wines are not just for vegans.
 Treat yourself!